aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-python-sam/README.md

 This pattern creates:

-1. **Durable Lambda Function**: A Python 3.14 Lambda function that uses the AWS Durable Execution SDK to implement a multi-step workflow with automatic checkpointing and replay capabilities.
+1. **Durable Lambda Function**: A Python 3.14 Lambda function that uses the durable execution SDK to implement a multi-step workflow with automatic checkpointing and replay capabilities.

 2. **EventBridge Cron Rule**: An EventBridge rule configured with `cron(* * * * ? *)` that triggers the Lambda function every minute.